parallax background

 This project examines how islands are represented and islandness is produced by researchers.
 Current research designs as well as research perspectives and positionalities are reflected and analyzed.
 Epistemically and methodologically, scholars face the challenge of countering the dominance of external perspectives on islands with an insular internal view while at the same time not essentializing the island nor reproducing Western perspectives.
 To avoid producing another layer of a colonial view, this project aims to critically reflect on how islands are represented in our research, which theoretical concepts are referred to, what knowledge is produced by applying them, and how the researcher’s own position within the field can be reconsidered.

-This project was part of a guest editorship of a special section of Island Studies Journal published in 2021.
+This project comprised the workshop "Anthropology of Islands" funded by the University of Vienna and the eponymous colloquium series at the Department of European Ethnology, in collaboration with Greca N. Meloni.
+It culminated in a guest editorship of a special section of Island Studies Journal published in 2021.

 PUBLICATIONS

-Umkämpftes Recht zu bleiben.
+[54] Umkämpftes Recht zu bleiben.
 Zugehörigkeit, Mobilität und Kontrolle im EUropäischen Abschieberegime.
 Münster: Verlag Westfälisches Dampfboot, 2020.
-Review of the book here and here.
+Review of the book herehere and here.

 Editorship

-Stadt- und Raumforschung im Nexus von Theorie und Empirie.
+[52] Raum - Theorie - Empirie.
 Ein Arbeitsbuch.
-Together with Cornelia Dlabaja and Nicolas Goez (2024, in progress).
+Together with Cornelia Dlabaja and Nicolas Goez.
+Wiesbaden: Springer, 2025.

-Memories.
-Themenheft des kuckuck.
-Notizen zur Alltagskultur, 2(23), Guest editor together with Barbara Frischling and Christina Sternisa, (December 2023, in progress)
+[51] Memories.
+Thematic Issue in kuckuck.
+Notizen zur Alltagskultur, 2(23), Guest editor together with Barbara Reichsöllner-Frischling and Christina Sternisa, January 2024.

 [34] Lost in Limbo?
 Navigating (im)mobilities and practices of appropriation of non-deportable refugees in the Mediterranean area.
 Together with Buba Sesay.
 In: Comparative Migration Studies Journal 7(26), 2019.
 Winner of the Rinus Penninx Best Paper Award at the IMISCOE 2018.